giaco6/polysource/README.md

 ## Editor setup

-Change these luau-lsp settings in the settings UI or file of you editor of choice.
+Change these luau-lsp settings in the settings UI or file of your editor of choice.

 - `luau-lsp.sourcemap.enabled: true`
 - `luau-lsp.sourcemap.generatorCommand: "polysource --watch ."`